 Every color on the palette can be individually modified, or chosen as the base color, with a few simple clicks.
 Palettes can be saved and published, under each color, the export codes are provided.
-If you’re using the desktop version you can export a colour scheme straight into Photoshop, Illustrator and InDesign.
+If you’re using the desktop version you can export a color scheme straight into Photoshop, Illustrator, and InDesign.

 Paletton is a tool for creating color combinations.
 They have awesome features such as the ability to adjust an entire palette’s saturation and contrast, color blind overlays, and sample website previews.